 Photo from Wikipedia / "Treybunn2"

 Our most current ANSLEY layout dates to 2012.
-The old Kroger space, on the south end, brandished three different pharmacy nameplates before coming under the CVS banner in 1998.
-A vacant Woolworth became LA Fitness and the northern supermarket was razed and replaced by a shiny new Publix (in medium gray).
+The old Kroger space, on the mall's south end, housed three different drug stores before a CVS moved in, in 1998.
+A vacant Woolworth morphed into an LA Fitness and the northern supermarket was razed and replaced by a shiny new Publix (in medium gray).

-In this view, we see the central plaza area and LA Fitness facility.
+In this view, we see the central plaza area and LA Fitness gym.
 It occupies the second-largest tenant space in the complex (Publix inhabits the largest).

 Photo from www.seligenterprises.com / Selig Enterprises